therootcompany/request.js/README.md

 > Minimalist HTTP client

-A lightweight alternative to (and drop-in replacement for) request.
+A lightweight alternative to (and 80/20 drop-in replacement for) request.

+Has the 20% of features that 80%+ of people need, in about 500 LoC.

 Written from scratch, with zero-dependencies.